Medications for heart disease

 For many years, doctors used diuretics — sometimes known as water pills — to treat high blood pressure.
 Although diuretics remain a mainstay of blood pressure treatment because they are cheap and effective, a flood of other drugs have become available since the 1980s.
 In addition, a large meta-analysis comparing the various options concluded that the five categories of drugs currently available are equally effective for most people.
 Work with your doctor to determine the best type of medication for you.

 Thiazide diuretics work by reducing the amount of water in the body and increasing the flow of urine.
-These medications also reduce high blood pressure so effectively that they are recommended as initial treatment for most people with hypertension, either alone or in combination with another blood pressure medication.
+These medications are often prescribed as initial treatment for people with hypertension, either alone or in combination with another blood pressure medication.
 Many are now available in generic form, which means they are inexpensive.
 Commonly used thiazide diuretics include chlorthalidone (Hygroton, Thalitone) and hydrochlorothiazide (Microzide, HydroDIURIL), although there are many others.

-Study after study has shown that diuretics are effective.
-Indeed, a 2002 report from ALLHAT (the Antihypertensive and Lipid-Lowering Treatment to Prevent Heart Attack Trial) in the Journal of the American Medical Association showed that diuretics were just as effective as two newer medications: the calcium-channel blocker amlodipine (Norvasc) and the ACE inhibitor lisinopril (Prinivil, Zestril).
-What's more, diuretics boost the effectiveness of other antihypertensive medications, so you benefit more from multidrug therapies.
+Diuretics can boost the effectiveness of other antihypertensive medications, so you benefit more from multidrug therapies.
 But diuretics do have some drawbacks.
 If you have trouble with urination, diuretics may aggravate the situation.
 These drugs can also lower potassium levels (possibly causing leg cramps), although potassium-sparing diuretics are available.
-Finally, diuretics can cause fatigue and may raise blood sugar, increasing the risk for diabetes.
+Finally, diuretics can cause fatigue.
 Even with all the caveats, however, diuretics provide the foundation of treatment for high blood pressure.

 Angiotensin-converting–enzyme (ACE) inhibitors

 These blood pressure drugs dilate blood vessels.
 They work by blocking production of angiotensin, a blood vessel–constricting protein.
 In addition to controlling high blood pressure, ACE inhibitors have long been prescribed for people with heart failure.
 Studies have shown that these drugs also help in other situations.
 They help to preserve heart function after heart attacks, protect the kidneys in people with diabetes, and slow the progression of atherosclerosis.
-The most common problem is a persistent cough, which prompts 1 in 10 people to stop taking ACE inhibitors.
+The most common problem is a persistent throat tickle and cough.

 Angiotensin-receptor blockers (ARBs)